Nervosys/Botnix/CONTRIBUTING.md

    remote:      https://github.com/myUser/nixpkgs/pull/new/update-hello
    ```

-6. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#creating-the-pull-request) from the new branch in your Nixpkgs fork to the upstream Nixpkgs repository.
+6. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#creating-the-pull-request) from the new branch in your Botpkgs fork to the upstream Botpkgs repository.
    Use the branch from step 2 as the pull requests base branch.
    Go through the [pull request template](#pull-request-template) in the pre-filled default description.